flycheck/flycheck/README.md

 We specify the command to execute in this mode in `:command`.
 It is a straight-forward list with the executable name as first element and some subsequent arguments.
-The symbol `source` is automatically replaced with the name of the file to check.
+The symbol `source-inplace` is automatically replaced with the name of the file to check.
+We use `source-inplace` to check the file at its original location so that `pylint` can take the Python package structure of the source tree into account.
 Note that a checker is not enabled if its executable does not exist (as by `executable-find`).

 Next we give a list of error patterns to extract error location and message from the `epylint` output.
 An error pattern is a list containing a regular